mediaarchivisttools/CompleteARR/README.md

    ```

 #### For Movies (Radarr):
-1. Copy `CompleteARR_RADARR_Settings.example.yml` to `CompleteARR_RADARR_Settings.yml`
+1. Edit the settings YML files with your Radarr/Sonarr IP:Port and API
-2. Edit the file with your information from the FetchInfo tool
+2. Run the FetchInfo tool via the launcher, then check the logs to see a list of avaliable
-3. Set up your Radarr URL and API key
+   Quality Profiles and Root Folders.
-4. Configure your sort targets with PascalCase keys
+3. Edit the Settings.yml with your information from the FetchInfo tool

-### Step 5: Run CompleteARR
+### Step 4: Run CompleteARR

 **For Everything:**
 - Run `CompleteARR_Launch_All_Scripts.ps1`